 In addition to drinks, the Hut offers “tacos and tapas in summer, just light bites.”
 She highly recommends her “Bang Bang Shrimp Tacos with fresh herbs and peppers and, of course, our secret sauce!”
-Calvo looks forward to meeting you at Dan’s Corona MonTaco Oceanfront Fiesta on Saturday, August 4 at Gurney’s Yacht Club Resort & Marina in Montauk and sharing her love of all things fresh and Montauk.
+Calvo looks forward to meeting you at Dan’s Corona MonTaco Oceanfront Fiesta on Saturday, August 4 at Gurney’s Montauk Yacht Club and sharing her love of all things fresh and Montauk.

 As she points out, the East End has “some of the most talented chefs and mixologists here and you really should experience it.
 We also have the best produce, wines, cocktails and, of course, world-class seafood.”

 It’s a perfectly balanced cocktail with a unique twist, [featuring] unexpected flavors that work beautifully together.

 Which Long Island wines are you drinking these days?

 I started carrying Montauk Wine Company’s Montauk Summer Rosé last season and I really enjoy it.
 They’ve now come out with Montauk Great White, which is a blend, and it’s very refreshing for summer.